ucdavisdatalab/workshop_python_basics/chapters/02_scipy-basics.md

 ## Indexing Series

-Pandas `Series` provide multiple methods for accessing values of a Series based on label or value.
-The main ways are the `iloc` attribute for accessing values based on their integer location and the `loc` attritibute for accessing values based on their labels.
+pandas `Series` provide multiple methods for accessing values of a Series based on label or value.
+The main ways are the `iloc` attribute for accessing values based on their integer location and the `loc` attribute for accessing values based on their labels.
 In addition, Series can be indexed with the `[]` operator, in a way similar to what we saw with python lists.